hpsec/cefp/README.md

 about 30 lines of clojure and compiling to a native Java jar for use in your jvm related projects.

+There is also a python snippet providing similar functionality under contrib/.

 ## Why CEF-ish?

 The fields themselves aren't inspected so everything gets returned as a string